GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/F2Img-DRTutorial/01_introduction.rst

 briefly describes the data reduction procedures they followed, which are similar to those described below.

-The first step is to retrieve the data from the Gemini Observatory Archive (GOA).
+The first step is to retrieve the data from the `Gemini Observatory Archive (GOA) <https://archive.gemini.edu/>`_.
 For more details on using the Archive, check its `Help Page <https://archive.gemini.edu/help/index.html>`_.
 The link below takes you to the result obtained when searching for data that corresponds to the chosen program.

 ::